gitlabhq/gitlabhq/doc/api/snippets.md

 + `id` (required) - The ID of a project
 + `snippet_id` (required) - The ID of a project's snippet

-Return values:

-+ `200 Ok` on success and if the snippet was deleted its content
-+ `401 Unauthorized` if user is not authenticated
-+ `404 Not Found` if project ID not found

 ## Snippet content